 The videos don’t provide you with an opportunity to play Santana’s songs since he doesn’t explain any of them.

-Moreover, there are no descriptions of his approaches to writing melodies, creating solos, or playing with other musicians.
+Moreover, there are no descriptions of his approaches to writing music, melodies, creating solos such as that for Tom Joad, or playing with other musicians.
 The topics are partially covered but only from a spiritual person’s perspective.

 “Activate your imagination before you play.”